-Cañada College's Office of Planning, Research & Student Success conducts annual analyses of online courses compared to face-to-face courses.
-The data packet put out by the Office of Planning, Research & Student Success includes data on the number of student taking 1) only face-to-face classes, 2) only online classes and 3) both types of classes.
-The percentage of students enrolled in only online classes has dropped to 3% from a high of 5% in 10/11.
+Cañada College's Office of Planning, Research & Institutional Effectiveness conducts annual analyses of online courses compared to face-to-face courses.
+The data packet put out by the Office of Planning, Research & Institutional Effectiveness includes data on the number of students taking 1) only face-to-face classes, 2) only online classes and 3) both types of classes.
+The percentage of students enrolled in only online classes is between 4-8% of total enrollment.
+Interestingly, students taking only online classes largely take only 1 class at a time.
 The data packet also includes information about success and retention in these groups of students.
-Students taking both face-to-face and online classes have the same success and retention as students taking only face-to-face classes (70% success and 84% retention), while students only enrolled in online classes are less successful (53% success and 78% retention).
+Students taking both face-to-face and online classes (66% success and 82% retention) have nearly the same success and retention as students taking only face-to-face classes (71% success and 84% retention), while students only enrolled in online classes are less successful (56% success and 74% retention).
 This data packet is updated each academic year and reviewed by departments, the Instructional Planning Council and the Curriculum Committee.
-Also see Appendix E.
+Improving success and retention in online classes has been a major focus of the distance education program and will continue to be a focus.

-Program Review Information Packets
+Program Review Information Packets http://canadacollege.edu/programreview/datapackets.php

-http://www.canadacollege.edu/inside/research/programreview/info packet/info packet.html